Esther

 2:23 And when inquisition was made of the matter, it was found out; therefore they were both hanged on a tree: and it was written in the book of the chronicles before the king.

-Plot to kill Judahites
+Plot to Kill the Judahites

 Esther 3:1 After these things did king Ahasuerus (Artaxerxes) promote Haman the son of Hammedatha the Agagite, and advanced him, and set his seat above all the princes (officials) that were with him.